Dianetics Con Jobs

 the Nation of Islam.

-We start with a tribute to Dr. Joseph Winter, a medical doctor who was part of the Dianetics Foundation from the start.
+Mentioned within the original article was contributions from a Dr. Joseph Winter, a medical doctor who was part of the Dianetics Foundation from the start.
 The son of a bank owner, Dr. Winters was a medical school graduate of Marquette University who started as a general physician.
 He went on to author a number of articles in the 1940's, such as "Chronic Non-Specific Prostatitis and Gastro-Intestinal Complaints" for a medical journal, as well as others which appeared in yachting and science-fiction magazines.

 The first-edition of Dianetics included an introduction Dr. Joseph Winter wrote, which was used to give